serdarkalayci/pre-scaling-operator/README.md

 # Pre-Scaling Kubernetes Operator

-Build out of necessity, the Operator helps pre-scale applications in anticipation of load.
+Built out of necessity, the Operator helps pre-scale applications in anticipation of load.

-At it's core it essentially manages a cluster / namespace "state", which triggers scaling of applications to the desired replicas for that specific state.
+At its core, it manages a cluster / namespace "state", which triggers scaling of applications to the desired replicas for that specific state.

 For example, a cluster could have 2 states, `business-as-usual`, and `peak`.